Toronto District School Board: The Toronto Collegiate Institute Board

-The Collegiate Institute Board was created in 1807 to oversee what we would now call secondary schools.
+The Collegiate Institute Board was created in 1807 to oversee what is presently called secondary schools.
 Unlike the Toronto Public School Board whose trustees were elected, the Collegiate Institute Board was appointed.
 In its earliest years, Bishop Strachan influenced appointments, but starting in 1841 trustees were appointed by the provincial executive government and my municipal council from 1853 to 1904.
 Dean H.J.
 Grasset is most associated with the board, having served on the board for ten years.
 Until the late 1880s the board was only responsible for one school, but this changed with the annexation of Parkdale in 1889, leading the Parkdale High School to be renamed the Jameson Avenue Collegiate Institute, and the construction of Harbord Collegiate Institute in 1892.
 The addition of schools meant that the Toronto High School was renamed the Jarvis Collegiate Institute in 1890, though the school did not move to its current location until 1924.

 The Toronto Technical School Board

 The Technical School Board was created to oversee a single school, the Toronto Technical School.
-Classes were first offered in 1892 in St. Lawrence Hall, but when enrollment exceeded expectations they were moved to Old Wycliffe Hall, now part of the University of Toronto campus.
-In 1901, classes were moved to the Stewart Building due to growing enrollment.
+Classes were first offered in 1892 in St. Lawrence Hall, but when enrolment exceeded expectations they were moved to Old Wycliffe Hall, now part of the University of Toronto campus.
+In 1901, classes were moved to the Stewart Building due to growing enrolment.
 Finally, the school moved to its current location in 1915 and is now known as the Central Technical School due to the construction of addition technical schools in the board.
 Members of the Technical School Board were also appointed but by a different process than members of the Collegiate Institute Board.
 Members of the Technical School Board were appointed by municipal council, the Architectural Guild, the Trades and Labour Council, and the Association of Stationary Engineers.
 After amalgamation in 1904, members of the board became part of a special committee of the Toronto Board of Education.
 A.C.
 McKay was an early champion of technical education.